Tarasivka, Oleksandrivka settlement hromada, Kropyvnytskyi Raion, Kirovohrad Oblast

 Tarasivka (Тарасівка) is a village in Kropyvnytskyi Raion, Kirovohrad Oblast, Ukraine.
 It belongs to Oleksandrivka settlement hromada, one of the hromadas of Ukraine.
 The village has a population of 24.

 Until 18 July 2020, Tarasivka belonged to Oleksandrivka Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
-The area of Oleksandrivka Raion was merged into Kropyvnytskyi Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions in Kirovohrad Oblast to four.
+The territory of Oleksandrivka Raion was merged into Kropyvnytskyi Raion.